Telehealth vs. In-Person: new study aims to close mental health gap for people with IDD

 Summary

-This study looks at whether telehealth (video or phone) mental health services work as well as in-person care for youth and young adults with intellectual and developmental disabilities (IDD).
-About 339 participants aged 12-45 who are new to the START program will be randomly assigned to receive either telehealth or in-person services.
-Researchers will track mental health symptoms, crisis service use, and family experiences over one year to see if telehealth can improve access to care.
+This study compares telehealth versus in-person mental health services for 339 youth and young adults (ages 12-45) with intellectual and developmental disabilities (IDD) who are enrolled in the START crisis prevention program.
+Researchers will measure changes in caregiver experiences, mental health symptoms, and crisis service use over one year.
+The goal is to see if telehealth can provide equal or better access to care for this underserved group.

 Disclaimer